thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

   <content>
     <chain_of_reasoning>
       <![CDATA[
-        {The rephrased chain of reasoning in markdown format -- use features like bullet points for key steps and headers for major sections.
-Present the reasoning in a clear, neutral tone using objective language.}
+        {Present the rephrased chain of reasoning, which shows the intellectual work required to provide the final answer to the question.
+Include moments of uncertainty, realization, and course correction, ensuring all information is derived from the paper.
+Present the reasoning in a clear, neutral tone using objective language.
+Use plain text format.}
       ]]>
     </chain_of_reasoning>
     <answer>